St. John's (NY) vs. Michigan College Basketball Predictions & Picks - November 13

 St. John's (NY) Performance Insights

-- On the glass, the Red Storm were fifth-best in the nation in rebounds (37.2 per game) last season.
-They were 275th in rebounds allowed (32.5 per game).
+- On the boards, the Red Storm were fifth-best in college basketball in rebounds (37.2 per game) last season.
+They were 275th in rebounds conceded (32.5 per game).

-- Last season St. John's (NY) was ranked 40th in the nation in assists with 15.2 per game.
+- Last season St. John's (NY) was ranked 40th in the country in assists with 15.2 per game.

+- With 5.8 made 3-pointers per game and shooting 33.1% from beyond the arc last year, the Red Storm were 324th and 234th in the nation, respectively, in those categories.

+- Giving up 8.4 3-pointers per game and conceding 34.5% from downtown last year, St. John's (NY) was 312th and 235th in college basketball, respectively, in those categories.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.